phdpablo/article-template/README.md

-# IN CONSTRUCTION: Quarto article template for research project
+# Quarto dynamic article template for research project

-OSF CITATION
+## How cite this work?

+Rogers, P. (2024).
+TIER Protocol 4:0: Dynamic Template. <https://doi.org/10.17605/OSF.IO/NJDQ5>

+## Summary

 See the template deployment at: <https://phdpablo.github.io/article-template/>; and get more information.